ciurmilt/xes/README.md

 un... if now have a program in your memory , XES handles it this way:

+if its using , xes can keep it in memory.

+if its opened , but no using , xes do:

 swap some "Not used often files" to /swap partition , And usually used files at your memory.

 the swap partition , You can customize its size.